Non Sequitur by Wiley Miller for November 23, 2023

 9. Missing large

-duggersd Premium Member 6 months ago
+duggersd Premium Member about 1 year ago

 What I am not liking is how tipping is getting out of hand.
 I go to a sandwich shop and get a sub.
 They turn the card machine around and say it is going to ask me a question.
 People in a sandwich shop make minimum wage or more (around here you cannot get people to work for less than minimum wage).
 I do not tip those people.